Carjacking suspect arrested in Queens after being restrained by good Samaritans

 Police said a preliminary investigation determined that he robbed a male victim of his vehicle and crashed it as he fled the scene.

+The teen suspect didn't get far before he crashed into other cars and then took off running.

+Members of the mosque, who were waiting outside to have their temperatures checked as part of safety measures in place due to the coronavirus pandemic, heard the victim yelling to chase down the teen.

-Members of the public grabbed the suspect and held him until police arrived.
+A group of them caught up to the suspect and held him until police arrived.

 They took the man into custody and charges against him are pending.